atsushieno/ktmidi/README.md

 - `MidiInput` and `MidiOutput` now has `midiProtocol` property which can be get and/or set.
 When `MidiCIProtocolValue.MIDI2_V1` is specified, then the I/O object is supposed to process UMPs (Universal MIDI Packets).
 - `Midi2Music` is a feature parity with `MidiMusic`, but all the messages are stored as UMPs.
 However, since SMF concepts of time calculation (namely delta time quantization / specification) is useful, we optionally blend it into UMPs and their JR Timestamp messages are actually fake - they store delta times just like SMF.
 - `Midi2Player` is a feature parity with `MidiPlayer`.
-- `dev.atsushieno.ktmidi.umpfactory` package contains a bunch of utility functions that are used to construct UMP integer values.
+- `UmpFactory` class contains a bunch of utility functions that are used to construct UMP integer values.
 - `dev.atsushieno.ktmidi.ci` package contains a bunch of utility functions that are used to construct MIDI-CI system exclusive packets.

 [atsushieno/kmmk](https://github.com) supports "MIDI 2.0 mode" which sends MIDI messages in MIDI 2.0 UMPs.
 There is also an ongoing experimental project to process MIDI 2.0 UMPs in [audio plugins on Android](https://github.com/atsushieno/android-audio-plugin-framework/tree/main/java/aap-midi-device-service).